-Our Refund and Compensation Policy can be found here.
+Our Refund and Compensation Policy is on the University's website.
 This sets out the tuition fee liability for students who cease their studies prior to the end of that year of study and enables any fee refunds to be calculated.
 It also sets out the compensation payments that we would make if we were unable to preserve the continuation of a student's studies.